Google Cloud Secret Manager

 The command uses --auth=off because our root.cert and app.cert certificates are self-signed.

-Now, if you go to the GCP Secret Manager, you should see a secret key named my-app-key.
+Now, if you go to the Google Cloud Secret Manager, you should see a secret key named my-app-key.

 6. Derive and decrypt data keys from the previously created my-app-key